John Banim: Dublin

 After about a year and a half of recovery and lack of direction, Banim started painting portraits and started contributing stories to the Leinster Gazette.
 He soon became the paper's editor.

 In 1820, Banim moved to Dublin after deciding to pursue his writing.
 In Dublin, he connected with an old student friend, the artist Thomas J. Mulvaney, who aided and advised him.
 At this time, the Dublin artists where trying to obtain a Charter of Incorporation and a government grant.
 Banim had been contributing to several Dublin newspapers and used his position to help strengthen the artists's claim.
 In 1820, the artists were granted their charter, and they gave an address and a considerable sum of money to Banim for his support.
 Much of Banim's money went to paying off his debts.

 Banim became friends with the writer Charles Phillips, who helped Banim with his writing.
 Banim had thought of going to London, but Phillips convinced him to stay in Dublin.
 Phillips advised Banim on his poetry and showed his early poem Ossian's Paradise to several publishers; it was published in 1821 as The Celt's Paradise.

 While still in manuscript, the poem had been shown to Sir Walter Scott, who enjoyed reading it.
 After the publication of The Celt's Paradise, Banim focused on writing a classical tragedy.
 Banim's play Damon and Pythias was performed at Covent Garden on 28 May 1821, with William Macready as "Damon" and Charles Kemble as "Pythias".
 It was later performed at the Theatre Royal, Dublin.

 In 1821, Banim visited Kilkenny to pay the last of his debts.
 During his visit he discussed his future plans for novels and stories with his brother Michael.
 While in Kilkenny, he lodged in the home of a close friend of his father, a man named John Ruth.
 He spent his days in the company of his brother and of John Ruth's three daughters.
 In a few weeks, Banim fell in love with the youngest daughter, Ellen Ruth.
 Before asking her to marry him, Banim returned to Dublin to take care of his affairs.
 He returned to Kilkenny in February 1822, and, after a courtship of five months, he and Ellen were married.

-In 1822, he planned, in conjunction with Michael, a series of tales illustrative of Irish life, which should be for Ireland what the Waverley Novels were for Scotland; the influence of his model is distinctly traceable in his writings.
+In 1822, Banim planned, in conjunction with Michael, a series of tales illustrative of Irish life, which should be for Ireland what the Waverley Novels were for Scotland; the influence of his model is distinctly traceable in his writings.
 Another influence were the tales of everyday life by John Galt.